 If there was a shadowy organization of globalists with the explicit intent of trying to cull the population, no one could be doing a better job for them than Alex right now.

-I mean, the New World Order is running a Marxist-Leninist collapse play and are in every financial publication saying, Depression, end of the dollar, end of America, we are being taken down.
+I mean, the New World Order is running a Marxist-Leninist collapse play and are in every financial publication saying depression, end of the dollar, end of America.

 It's so criminal.

-And the only response would be, Trump declares what's happening, they arrest the conspirators, because it's a foreign coup.
+And the only response would be Trump declares what's happening.

 So for those of you who don't know, the term helicopter ride is something that's caught on over the last few years in the more explicitly fascist corners of the internet.

-The term is most directly associated with Chilean dictator Augusto Pinochet, who used helicopters to kill many of the people who posed a threat to his regime.
+Though others have used the method of throwing people out of planes and helicopters as a way of killing political dissenters, the term is most directly associated with Chilean dictator Augusto Pinochet, who used helicopters to kill many of the people who posed a threat to his regime.

-They latched onto this specifically because under his rule, thousands of Chileans were executed, tortured, interned, or disappeared, and a large number of them are what you would call leftists.
+They latched onto this specifically because under his rule, thousands of Chileans were executed, tortured, interned or disappeared, and a large number of them are what you would call leftists.

-Pinochet rose to office after a coup, which was backed by the United States, against the socialist government under President Salvador Allende.
+Pinochet rose to office after a coup, which was backed by the United States against the socialist government under President Salvador Allende.

-Kill and imprison unknown numbers of mostly left-wing dissenters, and overall just be a big pile of shit.
+Pinochet would rule Chile until 1990, and in that time, he would embezzle shitloads of money, kill and imprison unknown numbers of mostly left-wing dissenters, and overall just be a big pile of shit.

-The Trump-enthusiast right-wing has taken Pinochet on as a bit of a hero because of this.
+The Trump enthusiast right wing has taken Pinochet on as a bit of a hero because of this.

-He overthrew an elected left-wing government, and then went about slaughtering people who were not on board with his dictatorship.
+He overthrew an elected left-wing government and then went about slaughtering people who were not on board with his dictatorship.

 This is what people like Alex want.

-They viewed the 2016 election as being their version of Pinochet's 1973 military coup over Allende, and there's a frustration that Trump hasn't acted the same way Pinochet did after assuming power.
+And there's a frustration that Trump hasn't acted the same way Pinochet did after assuming power.

 You can see this all over the place.

-At fascist demonstrations, you'll frequently see people with free helicopter rides shirts, or the also popular Pinochet did nothing wrong shirts.
+At fascist demonstrations, you'll frequently see people with free helicopter rides shirts or the also popular Pinochet did nothing wrong shirts.

 This is what Alex wants.

-He supports Trump because he wants to live in a right-wing dictatorship where anyone expressing left-wing ideas gets thrown out of A fucking helicopter.
+He supports Trump because he wants to live in a right-wing dictatorship where anyone expressing left-wing ideas gets thrown out of a fucking helicopter.

 It's pretty much obvious to me all the time, but on occasions like this, he makes it a little bit too explicit.